2022 Punjab Legislative Assembly election: Voter statistics

 According to Punjab Election Commission, 1,304 candidates contested the election and there were 21,499,804 registered voters in the state.

 Parties and alliances

-SAD dissolved its alliance with the BJP, which had lasted over two decades, over the controversial Farm Bills passed by the BJP-controlled Indian Parliament in 2020.
+SAD dissolved its alliance with the BJP, which had lasted over two decades, over the controversial Farm Bills passed by the Indian Parliament in 2020.
 On 13 June 2021, SAD and BSP announced an alliance for the assembly election with 97-20 seat sharing.
 On 28 December 2021, BJP, PLC and SAD(S) announced an alliance for the assembly elections.

 AAP contested on all the seats without any alliance.

+Indian National Congress

 Chief Ministerial candidate was Charanjit Singh Channi.

+Aam Aadmi Party

 Chief Ministerial candidate was Bhagwant Mann.

+Shiromani Akali Dal+

 Chief Ministerial candidate was Sukhbir Singh Badal.

+National Democratic Alliance (India)

 NDA contested the election without a Chief Ministerial face.

 PLC was allotted 37 seats, but only contested in 34 seats after it could not find candidates to run in 3 seats.
 The three seats were returned to BJP.
 4 Candidates of PLC contested on BJP symbol.

+Sanyukt Samaj Morcha+

 Chief Ministerial candidate was Balbir Singh Rajewal.